littlebalup/PyPS3tools/PyPS3checker/PyPS3checker_README.txt

 Features:
 --------
 Compatible with any type of PS3 flash memory dump file:
- - Regular NOR dump (teensy, progskeet, dumps from homebrew)
+ - Regular NOR dump (teensy, progskeet, dumps from homebrew, from PS3Xploit)
  - Reversed NOR dump (E3 flasher)
- - Interleaved NAND dump
+ - Full interleaved NAND dump, PS3Xploit NAND dump

 Customization of checks and hashs can be done by editing the "checklist.xml" and "hashlist.xml" files.
 All initial checks are those from PS3dumpchecker (many thanks at Swizzy), plus a "risklevel" parameter